upb-uc4/hlf-network/README.md

 The startNetwork script uses these filled configuration files and deploys the corresponding entities to kubernetes.
 We mount the temporary `/data/uc4/deployment` folder to kubernetes which allows us to easily copy certificates and provide resources to the containers.

-We deploy all kubernetes components to the same `hlf-production-network` namespace which separates our components from other components running in Kubernetes and allows us to easily and safely delete and restart the network from scratch.
+We deploy all kubernetes components to the same `hlf` namespace which separates our components from other components running in Kubernetes and allows us to easily and safely delete and restart the network from scratch.

 ### Using kubectl

-List the name of all pods: `kubectl get pods -n hlf-production-network`.
+List the name of all pods: `kubectl get pods -n hlf`.

-Get shell on CLI container `kubectl exec -n hlf-production-network {CLI-POD} -it -- sh`.
+Get shell on CLI container `kubectl exec -n hlf {CLI-POD} -it -- sh`.

-Get logs of container `kubectl logs {POD} -n hlf-production-network`.
+Get logs of container `kubectl logs {POD} -n hlf`.

-You can omit the namespace parameter, if you set the context of kubectl `kubectl config set-context --current --namespace=hlf-production-network`.
+You can omit the namespace parameter, if you set the context of kubectl `kubectl config set-context --current --namespace=hlf`.

 ### Debugging